Elliot Gardner – PhD topic: Genomics and plant domestication

 Paya Sarraf - Undergraduate research: Phylogeny and biogeography of Maclura (Moreceae)

-Lindsay Wagner – MS thesis topic: Comparative study of genetic diversity of trees across an urban gradient
+Lindsay Darling – MS thesis topic: Comparative study of genetic diversity of trees across an urban gradient

 Maria Wang - MS thesis topic: Diversity and genetic structure in Chempedak (Artocarpus integer) and its putative wild progenitor